Sachin9162/COVISAFE/README.md

 # COVISAFE
-Social Distanching And face mask Dtection
+Console Application For Social Distanching And face mask Detection